 Even if you’re only a few days late, delinquent payments harm your credit score.
 In fact, one late payment can affect your credit score for a full two years!
 What’s worse on your score is a collection.
 Having a collections account on file is a record that stays on your credit report for seven years.

 It is not easy to fix problems from your past.
 However, bad credit performance shouldn’t have to haunt you forever.
 Consider debt consolidation for bad credit or whatever it takes to get current and stay current.
 Consistency in payments will gradually reduce the negative effects from prior late payments.
+If you have late payments on your credit report, just know that paying on time from this point forward will help you tremendously, and in two years, all late payments that currently show up will no longer be reflected in your credit score.

 Monitor your credit utilization ratio